h4ckyou/PwnableTW/Secret Of My Heart/note.md

 mark@rwx:~/Desktop/Labs/PwnableTW/secretofmyheart$
 ```

-The program is really small, it uses a structure that manages the list of secrets:
+The program uses a structure that manages the list of secrets:

 ```c
 struct secret_t {